 UNESCO World Heritage attractions in Macau are for the most part free to visit, while museums have small entrance fees depending on which one you go to.
 Entrance fees are usually around MOP 5-15 per person.

-Do keep in mind that if you are joining a tour like this Macau World Heritage Excursion, your ferry cost, transport around Macau, Macau museum admission ticket and a buffet lunch will be covered in the price of the tour.
+Do keep in mind that if you are joining a tour like this one, the price includes your ferry cost, transport around Macau, Macau museum admission ticket and a buffet lunch.
 Well worth it when you only have one day in Macau!

 Extra cost to keep in mind: Ferry prices are more expensive in the evenings and highest at night, over weekends and holidays.